ThatCodedDude/Sudoku-Solver/README.md

 # Sudoku-Solver
 This is a Sudoku Solver I programmed in C!

-This Project took me 8 days to complete, and im finally glad I can post it on Github!
+This project took me 8 days to complete, and im finally glad I can post it on Github!

 Youtube Video Link: